explaingit

 USE CASE 1

-Build a chat application where messages appear instantly for all users without page refreshes.
+Build a real-time chat application where messages appear instantly for all users without page refreshes

 USE CASE 2

-Create a live dashboard that updates stock prices or metrics in real-time as data changes.
+Create a live dashboard that updates charts and metrics in the browser as server data changes

 USE CASE 3